Amplituhedra and origami, I: tree level: Main results

-\begin{theorem} Fix $(\La,\Lat)\in\LaLak$ such that $\MomLL$ is Mandelstam-nonnegative.
-Then the graphs in $\BCFWGkn$ triangulate the momentum amplituhedron $\MomLL$. \end{theorem} \begin{remark} To be precise, there are multiple ways of running the BCFW recursion, resulting in many possible collections of reduced graphs for given $(k,n)$; cf. \cref{rmk:BCFW_multiple}.
-It was shown in~\cite{ELT} that one such collection yields a triangulation of the \emph{momentum-twistor amplituhedron} $\Ampl_{n,k,m}(Z)$ introduced in~\cite{AHT}, and the result was later extended in~\cite{ELPTSBW} to all other such collections.
+\begin{theorem} For all immanant-nonnegative $(\La,\Lat)\in\LaLaimmnn$, the graphs in $\BCFWGkn$ form a tiling of the momentum amplituhedron $\MomLL$. \end{theorem} \begin{remark} There are multiple ways of running the BCFW recursion, resulting in many possible collections of planar bipartite graphs for given $(k,n)$; cf. \cref{rmk:BCFW_multiple}.
+It was shown in~\cite{ELT} that one such collection yields a tiling of the \emph{momentum-twistor amplituhedron} $\AZproj$ introduced in~\cite{AHT}, and the result was later extended in~\cite{ELPTSBW} to all other such collections.
 Both of these problems have been open for the momentum amplituhedron $\MomLL$, and in \cref{thm:intro:BCFW}, we solve both. \end{remark}

+Instead of proving \cref{thm:intro:BCFW} directly, we introduce ``multivalued'' versions of tilings in \cref{dfn:BCFW:tiling_amb} and prove a BCFW tiling result for the ambient amplituhedron $\lalapp$ first (\cref{thm:f_triang}).
+We then deduce the results for momentum and momentum-twistor amplituhedra in \cref{lemma:proj_tiling}.